jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - The first line of output will be `4`, the second line of output will be `4`, and the last line of output will be an error.
 The error will be raised since the module `Describable` does not define a constant `SIDES` and ==the lookup path from `Describable` will be `Object`, `Kernel`, `BasicObject`==.
 The lookup path will not contain any definitions for `SIDES`, so an error will be raised.
 This demonstrates that constant scope is limited to the lexical scope, and then the lookup path.
 Constant scope also includes the main (top-level) scope, however there is no definition for `SIDES` within this scope, either.
 - The first `self` in the method `describe_shape` references the calling object.
 The second `self` within the class `Shape` and definition of instance method `self.sides` refers to the class (`Shape`).
 Within the `self.sides` method, `self` refers to the class of the calling object (ultimately `Square` as invoked in the given code).
 Within the `sides` instance method, `self` refers to the calling object (also, ultimately `Square` as invoked in the given code).

+#### Additions
+- The use of `::` to define specific classes to resolve constants is called 'explicit namespacing'

 ---

 4